-Of course, it goes with the territory that entering into the performing arts also leaves its stars open to gossip, intrigue and potential back-stabbing.
+Of course, it goes with the territory that entering into the contest also leaves its stars open to gossip, intrigue and potential back-stabbing.

-Cast your mind back over some of these controversial moments from previous series.
+Cast your mind back over some of these controversial moments.

 Aston Merrygold's shock exit

-The JLS popstar was an early favourite to win the series and before his shock elimination had the highst total of points across the series so far.
+The JLS popstar was an early favourite to win the 2017 series and before his shock elimination had the highest total of points across the series so far.

 However, after an underwhelming ballroom routine and a controversial mark of 4 from Craig Revel Horwood, Aston found himself in the bottom two with Mollie King.